Conditions comorbid to autism: Hypermobility spectrum disorder and Ehlers–Danlos syndromes

 Studies have confirmed a link between hereditary connective tissue disorders such as Ehlers-Danlos syndromes (EDS) and hypermobility spectrum disorder (HSD) with autism, as a comorbidity and a co-occurrence within the same families.

 Intellectual disability

+IQ distribution in autistic (blue line) and non-autistic people (light green line).
+IQ in non-autistic people follows a typical bell curve, peaking at the average value (100), while IQ in autistic people shows a double peak, both above and below the average.

 The fraction of autistic individuals who also meet criteria for intellectual disability has been reported as anywhere from 25% to 70%.
 This wide variation illustrates the difficulty of assessing intelligence in autistic individuals.
 Learning disabilities are also highly comorbid in individuals with autism.
 Approximately 25–75% of individuals with autism also have some degree of learning disability, although the types of learning disability vary depending on the specific strengths and weaknesses of the individual.

 A 2006 review questioned the common assumption that most children with autism have an intellectual disability.

 The CDC states that based on information from 11 reporting states 46% of people with autism have above 85 IQ.